holochain/docs-pages/src/pages/quick-start/index.md

 !!! note Prerequisite for Windows: WSL2

 The Nix package manager, which we use to install and manage Holochain development tools, only supports Mac and Linux.
-Linux can be run under Windows with [WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install){target=_blank}.
+Please install Linux under Windows with [WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install){target=_blank}.

 _Holochain is supported for the Ubuntu distribution under WSL2._
 !!!